Category: Vietnam visa

 |Hai Phong HPH (BusiScore: 4/10)||Often less than 15 minutes||03:00 pm to 05:00 pm (Busiest day: Monday)|

-- Prepare the stamping fee in exact amount in USD or VND to save your time on money exchange
+- Prepare the stamping fee in the exact amount of USD or VND to save your time on money exchange

 - If you travel with children or seniors, please ask the immigration officers or other travelers for priority